DeanHinNet/jwtAuth/README.md

-Welcome to Auth with JWT!
+# Welcome to Auth with JWT!

 JWT Auth is an authorization api using Json Web Tokens.
 For more information on JWT please see the following https://en.wikipedia.org/wiki/JSON_Web_Token.
 This will allow the user to enter their username and password once (within a specified period of time) and continue to use APIs that are restricted and not public to all users.

-#Installation
+# Installation

 `npm install`

-#To run node server
+# Running Node Server

 `npm start`

-#Game Plan for creating authentication api.
+# Game Plan for Creating Authentication API.

  1. Database - Create database to house user data and tokens/uuid.
      A. User DB - Userid, username, password, email etc. Use hash+salt to